 The likelihood is that cereal and vegetable oil prices remain elevated and it is possible that they will go higher still over the next year.
 Ukraine, where many farm workers have taken arms and whose ports and transport infrastructure are effectively blockaded, produces 3% of the world's corn and 29% of the world's sunflower oil.
 Ukraine's spring planting season for corn is at risk, which means that shortages could extend well into 2023 even if the war ends soon.
-The latest market and government forecasts for the price of oil in 2022 and 2023 point to high demand, low inventories, and disruption of supply from Russia as various forms of sanctions take effect.
+The latest market and government forecasts3 for the price of oil in 2022 and 2023 point to high demand, low inventories, and disruption of supply from Russia as various forms of sanctions take effect.
 The expectation is that oil prices will remain near the present high levels, with risks going higher still.

-2. Sourced from the Economist, accessed on 27 March.
+^{2.} Sourced from the Economist, accessed on 27 March.

-3. These include forecasts issued in March by the International Energy Agency, Goldman Sachs and Morgan Stanley.
+^{3.} These include forecasts issued in March by the International Energy Agency, Goldman Sachs and Morgan Stanley.

 In line with the latest IMF forecast, a rough calculation of the macroeconomic impact of the war suggests that the average income of Moroccans may turn out to be about the same or a little lower in 2022 than in 2021 instead of about 2% higher as forecast by the IMF before the war.
 The calculation is based on fairly conservative assumptions about the rise of commodity prices in 2022.
 Slower income growth will be reflected in a deterioration of the income of the poor, the government budget, and the external deficit.
 The most significant adverse effects of the war on the Moroccan economy will be through higher oil and other energy prices, about 4% of GDP, considering that energy imports represented 6.5% of GDP in 2021, and assuming oil prices will be 60% higher on average in 2022.
 Slower European and world growth will depress Morocco's exports and overall growth by about 1% of GDP.
 The macroeconomic impact of higher food prices (assumed to rise by 30%) will be modest, equal to about 0.6% of GDP since food imports only account for 2% of GDP.
-These adverse effects on Moroccan GDP will be only partly offset by the surge in the international price of fertilizers - of which Morocco is a major exporter - which is assumed to rise by 50%, equivalent to a 3.3% gain in GDP at the current levels of exports.
+These adverse effects on Morocco is a major exporter - which is assumed to rise by 50%, equivalent to a 3.3% gain in GDP at the current levels of exports.